emibloque/emibloque/_posts/2020-04-10-the-main-threat-of-a-single-thread.md

 - In a **concurrent** execution, I chop some onions, then some potatoes, then again some onions, then some potatoes, and so forth.
 In no particular order.
 - In a **parallel** execution, I chop all the onions and **another person** chops all the potatoes, at the same time.

-In summary, for a concurrent execution to be parallel, it needs more than one unit of _processing_ (or _chopping_ in this example 😂).
+In summary, for a concurrent execution to be parallel, it needs more than one unit of _processing_ – or _chopping_ in this example 😂.
 So, if our runtime only uses **one thread** to run our code, it can never be parallel.

 ### Run-to-completion scheduling